High Altitude Cooking and Baking

-I love living in a ski town and am stoked to call Park City, Utah home.
-Those that live here are blessed with a climate that delivers 100+ days a year of skiing and snowboarding and the most gorgeous summers you could ever imagine.
-While the cooler and drier climate is terrific for light, fluffy snow and perfectly cool summer nights, it can wreak havoc in the kitchen, especially when baking.
-The challenges of high altitude cooking and baking can be discouraging to say the least but it’s not impossible.
-Most sea-level recipes work up to around 3,000 feet, but above that, they usually require adjustment(s) to be successful.
+The challenges of high altitude cooking and baking can be discouraging to say the least.
+Too often high altitude baking is more frustrating than fun.
+Most sea-level recipes work up to around 3,000 feet, but above that, you start to see problems.
+Flat cookies, collapsed cakes, and sunken muffins.
 Through much trial and error, I’ve come to rely on a set of adjustments I use whenever I’m in the kitchen.
-Because my house sits just above 7000 feet, all of my recipes are formulated with this in mind.
-If you live higher or lower than 7000 feet, please use my recipes as a guideline and adjust a little further.
-If you have any questions, please feel free to email me or find me on Facebook and I’ll do my best to get back to you as quickly as I can!
+See below for more detailed information.
+All of my recipes are created in my kitchen which sits just below 7000 feet.
+Please use my recipes as a guideline and adjust using my rules below.
+If you have any questions, please email me or send me a message on Facebook and I’ll get back to you as quickly as I can.

 When adjusting a sea level recipe, for each 1 teaspoon of leavening agent called for, decrease it by 1/8-1/2 teaspoon.
-FOR MY RECIPES: If you live above 7000 feet, decrease the amount of leavening agent just a bit.
-If you live below 7000 feet, increase the amount of leavening agent called for by just a bit.
-I recommend starting with 1/8 teaspoon increase or decrease at a time.
+FOR MY RECIPES: If you live above 8000 feet, decrease the amount of leavening agent just a bit.
+I recommend starting with 1/8 teaspoon decrease and go from there.

-The increased evaporation also results in the concentration of the sugar in the recipe.
+The increased evaporation also results in the concentration of the sugar.
 This leads to a weaker structure.
 As we noted above, a weak structure leads to fallen cakes and flat cookies.
 When adjusting a sea level recipe, decrease the amount of sugar by 1-3 tablespoons of sugar per cup called for.
 I rarely measure but generally do a scant cup for each 1 cup called for.
-FOR MY RECIPES: If you live above 7000 feet, decrease the sugar by 1 tablespoon.
-If you live below 7000 feet, increase the sugar by 1 tablespoon.
+FOR MY RECIPES: If you live above 8000 feet, decrease the sugar by 1 additional tablespoon per cup.